zakarouf/ztorg/README.md

 ![move](https://github.com/zakarouf/ztorg/blob/master/doc/scr/move_brush_on.png?raw=true)

 - You can Disable Brush mode by pressing 'v', and change ascii char to draw by pressing key 'c' followed by Character you want draw with.
-NOTE 'c' will Not work if Brush is disabled(0).

 I'll add more Draw funtion Instruction Once I finalize them(they're there, look into e_main.c{e_mainloop} if ya want to use them.)

+NOTE: The Project is everchanging so if the program conflicts w/ any of documentation.
+Open a issue and I'll fix it up.
 ---
 #### IF ANYONE READING THIS

-IF you wonder upon this repo please send me the ways I can Improve I'm not a CS student and I'm self learning most of my stuff.
+If you wonder upon this repo and think my coding bollocks.
+I'm Still a Novice so if you have ways for me to improve.
+By all regards hit me up.

 Cheers !!!